ian-de-vries/Multi-Screen.js/README.md

 - `data-ms-animaton`: enter and exit animation, must be a valid animation command (see below)
 - `data-ms-enter-animation`: enter animation, must be a valid animation command (see below)
 - `data-ms-exit-animation`: exit animation, mist be a valid animation command (see below)
-- `data-ms-time`: enter and exit animation time in miliseconds, must be a valid integer greater than 0
+- `data-ms-time`: enter and exit animation time in milliseconds, must be a valid integer greater than 0
-- `data-ms-enter-time`: enter animation time in miliseconds, must be a valid integer greater than 0
+- `data-ms-enter-time`: enter animation time in milliseconds, must be a valid integer greater than 0
-- `data-ms-exit-time`: exit animation time in miliseconds, must be a valid integer greater than 0
+- `data-ms-exit-time`: exit animation time in milliseconds, must be a valid integer greater than 0
+- `data-ms-scroll-time`: time in milliseconds spent scrolling up before animating if the page is not at the top , must be a valid integer greater than 0 (if 0 is input, the screen will snap to the top instead of scrolling)
 - `data-ms-distance`: horizontal and vertical starting distance between the edge of the entering and exiting screens, must be a valid integer (can be negative)
 - `data-ms-vertical-distance`: vertical starting distance between the edge of the entering and exiting screens, must be a valid integer (can be negative)
 - `data-ms-horizontal-distance`: horizontal starting distance between the edge of the entering and exiting screens, must be a valid integer (can be negative)